GST and the Margin Scheme: What Every Property Seller in Australia Should Know

 Many taxpayers misunderstand or incorrectly apply the margin scheme, leading to costly mistakes.
 Common errors include:

-- Using the full sale price instead of margin for GST calculation
+• Using the full sale price instead of the margin for GST calculation

 If these errors occur, you may be liable for back payments, penalties, and interest.
-We’ve assisted many clients in rectifying such issues with voluntary disclosures to the ATO and amended BAS lodgments.
+We have assisted many clients in rectifying such issues with voluntary disclosures and amended BAS lodgements.

 When the Margin Scheme Cannot Be Used